GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### Threaded scrolling, animations, and decode

 A long-term effort to move all scrolling, non-layout-inducing animations, and image decoding off of the main thread.
+It began in 2011 and is ongoing.

 <table>
   <thead>